 Creating separate profiles in a web browser can serve different purposes.
 For instance, one profile can be used for work and another for play.
-This helps you in splitting up your tasks as per your convenience.
+This helps you in splitting up your tasks at your convenience.
 Browsers like Google Chrome are capable of allowing users to create and manage separate profiles.
-The plus-point of this feature, you can have access to multiple profiles while being logged into different accounts.
-Google Chrome now has the The Profile Manager feature enabled by default.
-Let us see how you can disable it, if you feel you have no need for it.
+The plus point of this feature, you can have access to multiple profiles while being logged into different accounts.
+Google Chrome now has The Profile Manager feature enabled by default.
+Let us see how you can disable it if you feel you have no need for it.

 Disable Profile Manager in Chrome

-This feature in Chrome browser is a handy way to juggle multiple Google accounts on a single machine.
-It adds a new menu near titlebar buttons that allows you to manage all users present in Google Chrome.
-If you chose to browse Internet as a guest, the mode will not store visited websites in browser history and it’ll not store any personal information, cookies on the computer.
+This feature in the Chrome browser is a handy way to juggle multiple Google accounts on a single machine.
+It adds a new menu near title bar buttons that allows you to manage all users present in Google Chrome.
+If you chose to browse the Internet as a guest, the mode will not store visited websites in browser history and it’ll not store any personal information, cookies on the computer.

 When enabled you’ll see a new avatar menu is visible, as part of the primary Chrome window title bar.
 If you click the menu option, you’ll see a list of Google user accounts that have logged into the Chrome profile manager.

 Open Google Chrome and type chrome://flags/ in the address bar and press Enter.